KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

   - On "Connection" field drop-down, select previously created Lakehouse Database "Crypto"
   - On " Root Folder" field, Choose "File".- File because we 're copying the raw data in a JSON format.
   - On "File Path" field, Leave the "Directory" field empty.
 Fill the "File Name" with a file name, say(crypto_data.json).
 This will be the file name in the of copy data in destination Lakehouse DB.
-  -On "File Format" field drop-down, choose "JSON"
+  - On "File Format" field drop-down, choose "JSON"
   - Then, click on the "save" tab at the top-left to save the pipeline
   - Click "Run" tab at the top to run pipeline.
-Data is Successfully copy from CoinMarketCap End point source to Lakehouse DB
+Data is Successfully copied from CoinMarketCap End point to Lakehouse DB

 ##### Screen Shot
 ![Screenshot 2024-09-15 204810](https://github.com/user-attachments/assets/2e4c9794-df48-49d4-a699-21c219170e53)